 New Homes in Berkshire

-One of the home counties that surround in the of England, Berkshire also shares a border with and , as well as , and .
+One of the home counties that surround London in the South East of England, Berkshire also shares a border with Surrey and Hampshire, as well as Wiltshire, Oxfordshire and Buckinghamshire.
 Whether you want to be in county town Reading, near Heathrow Airport in Slough or in a quieter spot like Ascot or Sandhurst, houses in Berkshire cater for a variety of needs.